 Generally, there are two branches of SEO:

-- On-page SEO is when the website owners ensure pages, content, posts, links, and media are loaded fast, clearly labeled, and formed well.
+- On-page SEO is when the website owners ensure pages, content, posts, links, and media are loaded fast, clearly labelled, and formed well.

 - On the other hand, off-page SEO refers to reviews and backlinks.
 It may also involve social media.